volt-framework/volt/README.md

 ![revolt-api](https://img.shields.io/npm/v/revolt-api?label=Revolt%20API)

-Volt is a wrapper over the Revolt API for easily writing bots using the Dart language.
+Volt is a wrapper around Revolt API for creating bots for Dart language.
-It is currently in active development so not all of the functionality has yet been implemented.
+It's currently in active development so not all of the functionality has yet been implemented.

 ## Example usage